uea-teaching/computing-principles/lectures/analysis1/analysis1.md

 Note: What do I mean by values?
 What do I mean by a key?
 We will just use integers for our example, but items could be any type.
+Anything for which we could make a comparison, and say true or false.

 --